muedesign/muedesign.github.io/README.md

 4. Upload the code and start working with the board.

-**Note: For serial communication, under "Tools-USB CDC On Boot:", keep it "Enabled" **
+**Note: For serial communication in Arduino IDE, under "Tools-USB CDC On Boot:" keep it "Enabled"**